dmstats(8) — Linux manual page

 location on the device.

-individual objects within a block device (for example:
+ual objects within a block device (for example: partitions, files

 A region may be either divided into the specified number of